alan-turing-institute/learningmachines/doc/ethics/application.md

 |   |   |   |
 |   |   |   |

-This set of data was collected in 1975-2017
+This set of data was collected in 1975-2017.

 ### A brief description of the research to be carried out and the methods that will be used

 The first step for LM is automate the generation of quality control checks and descriptive statistics for the dataset.
 This will be developed using Python Unit Testing framework.
-The statistical measures will be distribution and mean of the different patient features over time.
+We will be using both single value measures (eg. distribution or mean) and methods such as autoencoders to quantify how values change over time.

+The algorithm or analysis performed here on the dataset will be simplistic 'toy models' or have been published with open source code.
+We will be looking at deploying random forest type methods to predict cause of death.
+It is important to note that the algorithm or analysis itself is not the focal point of the project, instead it is features of datasets changing over time as new data is accumulated, and how this affects algorithm performance.